Star Wars: when will the Cassian Andor series come to Disney +? - Mash Viral

 “It was three really tough years to be honest.
 I was waiting for the call,” said Luna of the new series at the Disney D23 conference.

-“I go home and face the idea that my character has disappeared.
+“I go home and face the idea that my character is gone.
 Unfortunately, my children will not look me in the eye.
 But we’re here and we’ll look younger, which is amazing. “

 But what can we expect from the Cassian Andor series?
 What other characters will return and what is it about?
 Read everything we know so far below.